Quiriego

 Quiriego is a small town and the county seat of the Municipality of Quiriego, located in the southeast of the Mexican state of Sonora.

 Geography

-The Quiriego Municipality area is 2,705.72 km^{2}.
-The town is located at an elevation of 822 meters.
+The Quiriego Municipality area is 2705.72 km2.
+The town is located at an elevation of 822 m.

 Quiriego is located east of Ciudad Obregón and is connected by dirt road with the main Federal Highway 15 at the village of Fundición.

 Neighboring municipalities

 Neighboring municipalities are Rosario to the north, Álamos to the east, Navojoa and the state of Chihuahua to the south and Cajeme to the west.